2025 Awards

-The 2024 DPS award recipients were recognized during a ceremony on May 6, 2025.
-Members of the awards committee included Sara Everson (chair), Brandy Cunningham, Oleta Davis, Sara Everson, Louis Johnson and Elizabeth Morse, with support from Makayla Lim.
+The 2025 DPS award recipients will be recognized during a ceremony on May 6, 2026.
+Members of the awards committee included Sara Everson (chair), Tammy Barker, Stacy Ewing, Makayla Lim, Steve Ristvedt, Elizabeth Morse.

 Nominated by: Lieutenant Jason Rieder